DateFebruary 9, 2013

 CategoryBusiness, Business Excellence, Business Owner, CEO, Culture, Dallas CEO Peer Groups, Employee Relations, Employees, Leadership, Organization, Renaissance Executive Forums, Team Building

-TagsBad Bosses, business, CEO, Cost, culture, development, DFW, Employees, Great Bosses, Hiring, HR issues, Inc. Magazine, leaders, Leadership, manager, Paul Spiegelman, Productivity, recruitment, Respect, retention, Small Giants, Staff, supervisors, Training, turnover rate, vision, workplace, Zig Ziglar
+TagsBad Bosses, business, CEO, Cost, culture, development, DFW, Employees, Great Bosses, Hiring, HR issues, Inc. Magazine, leaders, Leadership, manager, Paul Spiegelman, Productivity, recruitment, Renaissance Executive Forum Groups, Respect, retention, Small Giants, Staff, supervisors, Training, turnover rate, vision, workplace, Zig Ziglar

 Our CEO Peer Advisory Groups in Dallas often talk about the cost to find and keep good leaders in their companies.
 We also talk about the cost of keeping the bad ones.
 This video from OnlineMBA breaks down the enormous cost of horrible and even not-so-great bosses.
 “Bad Bosses” cost U.S. companies an estimated $360 Billion each year due to stress-related health expenses, legal fee for cases that escalate, productivity losses and other costs associated with employee turnover.
 I’ve worked with business leaders here in DFW who have had spent hundreds of thousands of dollars in court costs alone!